| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Wednesday December 30,

 or worse, we have our thoughts about ten of the most impactful stories of

+the year.
 Today we have stories number ten back down to number six- then on Thursday, we will conclude with the five through number one stories of the year that is now only hours away from being done.
 We have talked about all of these stories at some length on a daily basis with you here on this email- have reported about them on our website and of course, on the number radio network in the state, the Radio Oklahoma Ag Network.
 Let's get started with story number ten! | |

-Topping 2009- Story Number Ten- The White House Changes Hands- and So Does USDA ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The Changing
+| Topping 2009- Story Number Ten- The White House Changes Hands- and So Does USDA ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The Changing

 of the Guard is Story number 10 for the year 2009.
 With the election of